Seasonal affective disorder research

 A previous study by the same team had compared standard light treatment with short-wavelength blue-enriched white light and found that at 10,000lux both were highly effective.
 This time, they used a blue-enriched white light device that provided only 750lux.
 Again, both treatments worked equally well with depression ratings, mood, energy levels and sleep quality similar in both groups.
 Read the full abstract

-When it comes to lux, LED devices (such as Desklamp and Zip) are often less intense than traditional lightboxes.
+When it comes to lux, LED devices (such as Desklamp and Zest) are often less intense than traditional lightboxes.
 Studies like this show that it's not the only thing that matters; blue light has specific effects that counteract a lack of lux to provide effective light therapy.

 Evidence of a biological effect of light therapy on the retina of patients with seasonal affective disorder.

 There is evidence to show that rods and cones - the light receptors in the retina - respond differently in people with SAD.
 This study compared electroretinogram (ERG) data from healthy and SAD participants.
 ERG responses were similar during the summer but, in winter, the rods and cones of people with SAD were much less sensitive than the healthy volunteers; after four weeks of light therapy retinal response was back to normal.
 Read the full abstract

 Light therapy for seasonal affective disorder with narrow-band light emitting diodes (LEDs).